vancouverwill/accountingApp/readme.md

 - For each financial year exchange rates in our system are fixed
 - An account can only exist in one country
 - An accountholder manages the accounts for one country
-- Sale and handover are independent
+- Sale and handover are independent i.e. a payment being received and products being sent out can happen on different days
 - the base currency is US Dollar